 Sometimes a rectangular look just fits better with the app’s general UI.
 Our toolkit approach gives customers the ability to achieve the exact look and feel they want, so extending their options is part of what makes our data visualization tools more appealing than off-the-shelf solutions.
 (For more on this, see our completely (un)biased review.)

 We’ve gone for a modern clean theme with a simple color palette in our IT networks example.
-With so many customization options available, it’s easy to achieve whatever style you want.
+With so many graph visualization customization options available, it’s easy to achieve whatever style you want.

 There are lots of other style options too: glyphs as alerts on problematic IP addresses, animated links to represent traffic flow, a muted color palette and dark theme that doesn’t detract attention from the data, and foregrounded nodes and connections on selection to direct focus.